 “Racism is the deadliest disease in America and can’t be cured overnight,” writes Kelly Saulny, director of strategic partnerships at Camelback Ventures.
 There are no checklists or quotas for this work.
 It is personal, organizational, and ongoing, as it has been in my own continuing equity and anti-racist journey.

 Advancing equity in education requires an explicit commitment to racial equity and to centering the voices of those who are Black, Brown, Indigenous, and people of color.
-Equity work requires individuals and organizations to identify and dismantle systems of white supremacy as they show up in decisions, behaviors, and relationships.
+Equity work requires individuals and organizations to identify and dismantle inequitable systems as they show up in decisions, behaviors, and relationships.

 To start, we recommend networks and organizations: